-The Windows utility, E2B_Editor.exe will help you to make a custom menu for your own custom wallpaper.
+The Windows utility E2B_Editor.exe, will help you to make a custom menu with your own custom wallpaper.

 First, copy an uncompressed .bmp or .jpg wallpaper file onto your E2B USB drive in or under the \_ISO folder (e.g. \_ISO\Mary\Special_800x600.bmp)

 Always run E2B_Editor.exe directly from the \_ISO folder on the E2B USB drive.

 If you don't have a .cfg file, load the \_ISO\Sample_MyE2B.cfg file directly from the E2B USB drive.

 Note: E2B_Editor.exe does not display animations or stamps, or the correct E2B version number and some other special variables (e.g. %day%).